-In this phase, TEC would take additional actions under this planPlan to further reduce electric demand, including the following actions, as appropriate:
+In this phase, TEC would take additional actions under this Planplan to further reduce electric demand, including the following actions, as appropriate:

-- 4.17.
+47.1.
 Continue media communications promoting load conservation.
-Particularly, residential customers will be requested to curtail their use of high energy demand devices and appliances such as clothes dryers, dishwashers, pool pumps, and the like. - 2.18.
-Request that all industrialCommercial, Industrial, and Governmental customers decrease their energy requirements by up to an additional 20 percent, for a total reduction of up to 40 percent as of this phase.
+Particularly, residential customers will be requested to curtail their use of high energy demand devices and appliances such as clothes dryers, dishwashers, pool pumps, and the like.

+- 18.2.
+Request that all Commercial, Industrial, and Governmental customers decrease their energy requirements by up to an additional 20 percent, for a total reduction of up to 40 percent as of this phase.
 A 40 percent energy reduction on a 40-hour operating week is equivalent to two days' worth of energy.
-Implement

-- a ban on Request that all window and display lighting be turned off and a ban on A/C Units be turned off during non-use hours.
-Imitation. - 19.
-Minimize firm sales by requesting a 40% voluntary reduction, purchase all available non-emergency reserve power, and continue demand-side management. - 20.
+Request that all window and display lighting be turned off and A/C Units be turned off during non-use hours limitation. - 19.3.
+Minimize firm sales by requesting a 40% voluntary reduction, purchase all available non-emergency reserve power, and continue demand-side management. - 20.4.
 Continue curtailment of TEC energy use. - 21.
-Purchase any satisfactory burnable oil. - 22.
+Purchase and expedite delivery of any satisfactory burnable oil- - 22.5.
 Alert Customer Experience to initiate outbound communication to Medical Watch Customers.
 This provides at least three days' notice in advance of a disconnection if the Firm Load Curtailment Plan must be implemented during Phase 4.
-Customer Experience will maintain an updated list of Medical Watch customers, so they can immediately begin outbound communication.
+Customer Experience will maintain an updated list of Medical Watch customers, so they can immediately begin outbound communication. extent possible.